wesleyclarkgit/DC-Crime/README.md

 # DC-Crime
-An analysis of registered crimes in Washington DC over a 10 year span
+An analysis of > 350,000 registered crimes over a 10 year span in Washington DC was conducted.

-Washington DC has a long history of struggling to deal with inner-city crime.
-In 1997, the NBA DC basketball team even changed its name from the Washington Bullets to the Wizards.
-For this project an in depth analysis of crime was conducted in Washington DC.
-The purpose of this research is to better understand what contributes specifically to violent crime.
-While non-violent crime is of course important to understand, everyone can agree that violent crime has no place in our society.
-I built several predictive models to differentiate violent and non-violent crime, in order to comprehend what variables contribute to violent crime in Washington DC.
+DC has long struggled with a history inner-city crime.
+In 1997, the Washington NBA basketball team even changed its name from the Bullets to the Wizards.
+The aim of this investigation is to better understand what contributing factors influence violent crime in specific.
+Sevearl datasets derived from opendata.gov were merged together into one single dataset.
+Several models were created.
+These models differentiate violent and non-violent crime.
+Some data imputation was required to acheive this, including the creation of a violent/non-violent column.
+Understanding what predicts violent crime enables police to allocate resources more effectively.
+Furthermore, preventative measures can be targeted more specifically.

 Please view the write up for a detailed written explanation of the project.
 The code is partially avaialable in the WastonModels.pdf